PAC Competition Rules and Guidelines For Submitting Competition Entries

 These Rules are for monthly club competitions.
 Inter-club competitions adopt similar rules, but may have some changes, mostly related to timing.
 Assistance is available to any member in the preparation of their competition entries.
 Please contact any of our Committee members should you need help.

 All images must have originated within the camera and be the work of the photographer entering the competition.
-This includes parts of images used in composite image construction, and textures.
+This includes parts of images used in composite image construction. images used as textures must be taken by or created by the Photographer.
+There are no restriction on the use of presets for the enhancement of Colour, tone, clarity etc. There is no restriction of entries in colour, black and white or any tone unless as described in the subject notes for the month.
 Enhanced and creative images are considered a natural part of the artistic process.
-There is no restriction of entries in colour, black and white or any tone unless as described in the subject notes for the month.

 The Competition Secretary must receive digital Images for projection and digital copies of prints by the Saturday prior to the Inspiration Evenings, which are held on the second Wednesday of the month.
 Prints must be mounted on a mat board for display and brought to the club on the evening of our Inspiration Nights.
 When entering a print into a competition you must also forward a digital image of the print and title it accordingly.
 The committee has the right to remove any image from competition if the image is considered to be in breach of copyright law.